 𝔼[XY] = μxμy.

-Table 1.9: Autocorrelation functions and their respective equation numbers.
+Table 1.10: Autocorrelation functions, their respective equation numbers and symbols.

-The existence of distinct autocorrelation definitions for power and energy signals illustrate the importance of distinguishing them, as discussed in Section 1.6.4.
+The existence of distinct autocorrelation definitions for power and energy signals illustrate the importance of distinguishing these two categories of signals, as discussed in Section 1.6.4.
+The reader that is not familiar with stochastic processes, may skip the next subsection and first focus on autocorrelation for deterministic signals.

-An autocorrelation function (ACF) defined for stochastic processes (see Appendix A.20) is
+An autocorrelation function (or ACF) RX(s,t) defined for stochastic processes (see Appendix B.4) is

 RX(s,t) = 𝔼[X(s)X(t)],

-which corresponds to the correlation between random variables X(s) and X(t) at two different points s and t in time of the same random process where X(t) is the complex conjugate of X(t).
+which corresponds to the correlation between random variables X(s) and X(t) at two different time instants t and s of the same random process where X(t) is the complex conjugate of X(t).
 The purpose of the ACF is to determine the strength of relationship between amplitudes of the signal occurring at two different time instants.

 For wide-sense stationary (WSS) processes, the ACF is given by